lucyrush/boutique_ado_README/README.md

 ## User Stories

+In this section, you will identify key target audiences for your site and hight their goals as user stories.
+Boutique Ado will have three different types of users; a store owner, a shopper and a site user.
+Below you will see some of their goals as user stories, keep in mind that the list of user stories for your own site will need to be more thorough.

-### First Time Visitor Goals
+### Shopper Goals
-* As a First Time Visitor, I want to
+* As a shopper, I want to be able to sort a specific category of product, so that I can find the best-priced or best-rated product in a specific category, or sort the products in that category by name
+* As a shopper, I want to be able to view items in my bad to be purchased so that I can identify the total cost of my purchase and all items I will receive
-* As a First Time Visitor, I want to
+* As a shopper, I want to be able to receive an email confirmation after checking out, so that I can keep confirmation of what I’ve purchased for my records.
-* As a First Time Visitor, I want to
+* As a shopper, I want to be able to view a list of products, so that I can select some to purchase

-### Returning Visitor Goals
+### Store Owner Goals
-* As a Returning Visitor, I want to
+* As a store owner, I want to be able to add a product so that I can add new items to my store
-* As a Returning Visitor, I want to
+* As a store owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images and other product information
-* As a Returning Visitor, I want to
+* As a store owner, I want to be able to delete a product, so that I can remove items that are no longer for sale

-### Frequesnt User Goals
+### Site User Goals
-* As a Frequent User, I want to
+* As a site user, I want to be able to easily register for an account, so that I can have a personal account and be able to view my profile
-* As a Frequent User, I want to
+* As a site user, I want to be able to easily login or logout, so that I can access my personal information
-* As a Frequent User, I want to
+* As a site user, I want to be able to easily receive an email confirmation after registering, so that I can verify that my account registration was successful
+* As a site user, I want to be able to have a personalised user profile, so that I can view my personal order history and order confirmations, and save my payment information.

 ## Design